Kathryn Margaret Missen: September 19, 1959, to September 1, 2014

 Through all Harriet’s growing up years and into adulthood, Kathryn supported, protected and encouraged her daughter with a mother’s fierce love.
 She came to be a surrogate mom to Harriet’s friends as well.

 Kathryn was particularly supportive of her daughter’s ambitions and efforts to become a chef, and saw her move up the ranks in different Ottawa restaurant kitchens until Harriet did attain that goal.
 The two had many conversations about Harriet’s longer-term career plan, to open her own restaurant.
 Kathryn intended to help her go back to school to take a business management course and to provide any other support she needed.
 In turn, Harriet, thinking of employment for her mother into older age, was going to hire her to tend the restaurant’s gardens.
-It is sad that Kathryn did not live to see this longer-term career plan come to fruition: Harriet is now co-owner of the Beechwood Gastropub, where she has been Chef since February 2015.
+It is sad that Kathryn did not live to see this longer-term career plan come to fruition: Harriet is now a full chef, who who has a stellar reputation in Ottawa.
 Her mother would be so proud.

 A lover of language, inspired by her Greek and Latin studies, Kathryn was especially passionate about the language of music.
 She once told a friend she was happiest when she was singing.
 She sang Christmas carols and old-time hymns with her sisters.
 She sang in various choirs, including the choir at St. Barnabas, Apostle and Martyr, the Anglo-Catholic church she joined after moving to the Glebe.